-(b) Adoption of concurrent resolutions to amend the Constitution of the state of Kansas, to call a Kansas constitutional convention, to extend a session of the Legislature in even-numbered years, to ratify any amendment of the Constitution of the United States, to make any application for Congress to call a convention for proposing amendments to the Constitution of the United States and when required by the joint rules of the House and Senate shall require a /3 majority of the members then elected (or appointed) and qualified, voting in the affirmative.
+(b) Adoption of concurrent resolutions to amend the Constitution of the state of Kansas, to call a Kansas constitutional convention, to extend a session of the Legislature in even-numbered years, to ratify any amendment of the Constitution of the United States, and to make any application for Congress to call a convention for proposing amendments to the Constitution of the United States-and shall require the number of votes required by the Constitution of the state of Kansas to pass such concurrent resolution.
+When required by the joint rules of the House and Senate, a concurrent resolution shall require a /3 majority of the members then elected (or appointed) and qualified, voting in the affirmative.